 Violators parked in reserved or handicap spaces will be towed at the owner’s expense.

-Vehicles parked on College property without proper identification will be towed at the owner's expense on a 24 hour basis.
+Vehicles parked on college property without proper identification will be towed at the owner’s expense on a 24-hour basis.

-Parking Fines: Fines not paid before the end of the semester will result in loss of parking privileges.
+Fines not paid before the end of the semester will result in loss of parking privileges.

 Students who have guests on campus are responsible for properly registering the guest and also obtaining temporary parking permits for them from the Office of Public Safety.
 Likewise making sure these guests know which parking lots are open to them.
 Otherwise, their vehicles will be towed at the owner’s expense.